ettore9x9/ros-sr/README.md

       if loc in corridors:
         return loc

-    # Return a randomic location (because of shuffling them).
+    # Return a random location (because of shuffling them).
     return reachable_loc[0]
 ```